Complex post-traumatic stress disorder: Post-traumatic stress disorder

 In the DSM-5, many of the symptoms of complex PTSD are now captured in the symptoms of PTSD, which are much broader than the PTSD symptoms in the ICD-11.
 Moreover, the DSM-5 also includes a dissociative symptom subtype.

-Earlier descriptions of CPTSD were broader but may no longer apply clinically; for instance, CPTSD was described to include captivity, psychological fragmentation, the loss of a sense of safety, trust, and self-worth, as well as the tendency to be revictimized.
+Earlier descriptions of C-PTSD were broader but may no longer apply clinically; for instance, C-PTSD was described to include captivity, psychological fragmentation, the loss of a sense of safety, trust, and self-worth, as well as the tendency to be revictimized.
 Most importantly, there is a loss of a coherent sense of self: this loss, and the ensuing symptom profile, most pointedly differentiates C-PTSD from PTSD.
 C-PTSD has also been characterized by attachment disorder, particularly the pervasive insecure, or disorganized-type attachment.
 Thus, a differentiation between the diagnostic category of C-PTSD and that of PTSD has been suggested.

 Continuous traumatic stress disorder (CTSD), which was introduced into the trauma literature by Gill Straker in 1987, differs from C-PTSD.
 It was originally used by South African clinicians to describe the effects of exposure to frequent, high levels of violence usually associated with civil conflict and political repression.
-The term is applicable to the effects of exposure to contexts in which gang violence and crime are endemic as well as to the effects of ongoing exposure to life threats in high-risk occupations such as police, fire and emergency services.
+The term applies to the effects of exposure to contexts in which gang violence and crime are endemic, as well as to the effects of ongoing exposure to life threats in high-risk occupations such as emergency services.
 It has also been used to describe ongoing relationship trauma frequently experienced by people leaving relationships which involved intimate partner violence.

 Some theories, such as the structural dissociation theory, proposed that complex PTSD involves dissociation, but a recent scoping review found that many but not all (e.g., 28.6 to 76.9%) people with complex PTSD have clinically significant levels of dissociative symptoms.